• Skip to primary navigation

 image for recipe instruction

 • Add the chocolate and cream to a large, heatproof bowl.
-Melt the chocolate either in your microwave or over a double-broiler.
-Stir until the chocolate is smooth and then set the bowl aside so the chocolate can cool.
+Melt the chocolate either in your microwave or over a double boiler.
+Stir until the chocolate is smooth, then set the bowl aside to cool.

 ½ cup whipping cream, 8 ounces semi-sweet chocolate